 Shahria H. Boston, Esq. is a seasoned attorney with extensive litigation experience.
 Attorney Boston operates a full service law firm that delivers high-quality legal representation to individuals and businesses.
 While Attorney Boston specializes in real estate, employment law and premises liability/personal injury, she handles a variety of civil matters.
 She practices in both state and federal court across the Commonwealth of Massachusetts.

-She serves on the Board of Directors for the Justice Center of Southeast Massachusetts – a subsidiary of South Coastal Counties Legal Services and Boston’s Bridge to Excellence.
-She is also a volunteer for the Pilgrim Advocates’ Attorney for the Day Program at Southeast Housing Court and Women’s Bar Foundation’s Family Law Project in which she represents domestic violence survivors pro bono.
+Attorney Boston serves on the Board of Directors for the Justice Center of Southeast Massachusetts – a subsidiary of South Coastal Counties Legal Services and Boston’s Bridge to Excellence.
+She is also a volunteer for the Pilgrim Advocates’ Attorney for the Day Program at Southeast Housing Court.

 Patrice C. Dixon, ESQ.

 Patrice C. Dixon is a Counsel at the Massachusetts Department of Transportation’s Office of Labor Relations and Employment Law.
 In her role, she advises agency staff on labor and employment law matters thereby ensuring that the agency’s activities comply with applicable laws, policies as well as the collective bargaining agreements.
 Additionally, Ms. Dixon advises agency managers on disciplinary matters and seeks to resolve grievances filed by union representatives.
-She also represents the agency at administrative hearings, arbitrations and before the Massachusetts Department of Unemployment Assistance.
+She also conducts internal employment investigations, and represents the agency at arbitrations, and administrative hearings before the Massachusetts Department of Unemployment Assistance.
 In addition, Ms. Dixon also engages in collective bargaining negotiations and contract formation with various Unions representing a workforce of over 5,000.
 Ms. Dixon is a 2012 graduate of Northeastern University School of Law where she served as an active member of the Black Law Students Association.

+Ms. Dixon has a strong passion for public interest and understands the importance of serving her community.
+She is a member of the Boys and Girls Clubs of Boston Women’s Leadership Council.
 In 2012, as part of Northeastern’s Due Diligence Project concerning violence against Women, Ms. Dixon worked as an intern with the Ugandan Association of Women Lawyers in Kampala, Uganda, where she conducted client counseling and mediation for over 30 indigent women clients on issues such as child support, child custody, domestic violence, and property disputes.
-Ms. Dixon has a strong passion for public interest and understands the importance of serving her community.
-Ms. Dixon makes it a priority to regularly volunteer at the Boys and Girls Club of America, local soup kitchens and homeless shelters in Boston, Massachusetts.

 Tiffanie Ellis-Niles, ESQ.